wolfmanjm/kivy-smoothie-host/README.md

     Action=org.freedesktop.login1.power-off;org.freedesktop.login1.power-off-multiple-sessions;org.freedesktop.login1.reboot;org.freedesktop.login1.reboot-multiple-sessions
     ResultAny=yes

+### Autostart Smoopi (Optional)

-To autostart smoopi on boot but run as the sysop user follow the following directions...
+To autostart smoopi on boot but run as the sysop user follow these directions...

 1. Install runit (sudo apt-get install runit)
 2. in the sysop home directory run ```tar xvf INSTALLDIR/runit_setup.tar``` (where INSTALLDIR is where you checked out the smoopi source)